 Irish individual shareholders are taxable on the gross dividend at their marginal rate, but are entitled to a credit for the tax withheld by the company paying the dividend.
 Repayments are made where the shareholder’s tax liability is less than the tax withheld.

 In the case of those non-resident individuals whom are eligible for exemption from the withholding tax, entitlement to the exemption is established by the making of a declaration of non-residence which must be supported by a certification procedure (i.e. a certificate of tax residence from the tax authorities of the country in which the individual is resident for tax purposes).

 In the case of qualifying non-resident companies, entitlement to the exemption is also established by means of a declaration which must be supported by a certificate from the company’s auditors of the company’s status and in certain cases by a certificate of residence from the tax authorities of the country in which the company is resident for tax purposes.

 Where a dividend payment or other distribution is made directly to an exempt shareholder by the company or by an authorised withholding agent, the shareholder is required to provide evidence of entitlement to the exemption to the company or the authorised withholding agent.
 If the dividend payment or other distribution is made through a qualifying intermediary, the evidence of entitlement to an exemption must be given to the intermediary.

-Irish Withholding tax applies to royalties that constitute annual payments or that are in respect of the use of a patent.
-On the basis that most royalties do not constitute annual payments under Irish law, the new Interest and Royalties Directive primarily affects patent royalties.
-With effect from 1st January 2004 patent royalties paid to associated companies resident in other EU member states are no longer subject to 20% Irish withholding tax.
+Irish Withholding Tax applies to royalties that constitute annual payments or that are in respect of the use of a patent.
+On the basis that most royalties do not constitute annual payments under Irish law, the new Interest and Royalties Directive primarily affects patent royalties, patent royalties paid to associated companies resident in other EU member states are no longer subject to 20% Irish withholding tax.